aai-institute/pyDVL/docs/getting-started/advanced-usage.md

     will typically make a copy of the whole model and dataset to each worker, even if the re-training only happens on a subset of the data.
 This means that you should make sure that each worker has enough memory to handle the whole dataset.

+We use backend classes for both joblib and ray as well as two types of executors for the different algorithms: the first uses a map reduce pattern as seen in the [MapReduceJob][pydvl.parallel.map_reduce.MapReduceJob] class and the second implements the futures executor interface from [concurrent.futures][].

+!!! info

+    The executor classes are not meant to be instantiated and used by users of pyDVL.
+They are used internally as part of the computations of the different methods.

+!!! info

+    We are currently planning to deprecate
+    [MapReduceJob][pydvl.parallel.map_reduce.MapReduceJob] in favour of the
+    futures executor interface because it allows for more diverse computation patterns with interruptions.

 #### Joblib